Food waste is collected weekly in your brown outdoor caddy.

 - forgetting what food is in the cupboards

-You can alternatively visit the Love Food Hate Waste website as they are continuously posting new ideas and updates relating to food.
+You can visit the Love Food Hate Waste website for new ideas and updates related to food waste.

 Watch this video from WasteAware, a partnership between Hertfordshire County Council and the county’s 10 district and borough councils.
 It aims to help residents reduce their food waste and save money through four simple steps: plan ahead, store correctly, cook what you need and recycle what you can’t eat.